supande/Taxi_project_626/README.md

 Q9.
 Create a chart which shows the average number of passengers each hour of the day.
 (X axis should have 24 hours)

 Ans.
-First I calculated the total number of days across which this data spans.
-To do that I took the valid pickup_datetime values and split      them to get the date and split them again to get the combination of month and date.
+First I calculated the total number of days across which this data spanned.
+To do that, I took the valid pickup_datetime values and          split them to get the date and split them again to get the combination of month and date.
 Then, I found the uniue month and date values      using dictionary.
 In the end I calculated the length of dictionary to get the number of days.
 Number of days are 31.

 <br>
   I used this code to get the number of days: